Mindfulness Based Stress Reduction (MBSR)

 What Will I Learn & Practice in MBSR

 MBSR is a transformative practice that offers a multitude of benefits for individuals seeking to improve their overall well-being.
 Furthermore, research shows that the practice modifies emotional responses to physical sensations and transitory thoughts.
-(2) This allows patients to reframe the problem issues with a concerted effort to change how we react to negative stimuli.
+(2) This allows patients to reframe the problem issues with a concerted effort to change how they react to negative stimuli.

 What is Mindfulness?